PCS Island Style!

 When you’re stationed in a location like Hawaii, family and friends have little tolerance for complaints.
 However, there's a big difference between visiting a vacation destination and actually living there.
 Dealing with tourist traffic and millions of visitors a year can get old at times.

 You also won’t be taking any road trips, at least lengthy ones—for reference, the island of Guam is about 30 miles in length and 4-8 miles across.
 When having a drivable distance of just a few dozen miles starts to wear on you, making time to leave the island to visit the mainland or another locale might be important to stave off the dreaded “island fever.”
-Other issues can include dealing with storms during typhoon/hurricane season, the lack of fresh produce and dairy (food is usually brought in to stores in via ship, so even items like dairy have been previously frozen and taste a little different), amount of time needed to ship mail, stores running out of popular items, and the distance from extended family, especially in the event of an emergency.
+Other issues can include dealing with storms during typhoon/hurricane season, the lack of fresh produce and dairy (food is usually brought into stores via ship, so even items like dairy have been previously frozen and taste a little different), amount of time needed to ship mail, stores running out of popular items, and the distance from extended family, especially in the event of an emergency.
 Remote island life teaches you patience!

 Appreciating local customs.